joshgerdes/jekyll-uno/_posts/2022-04-20-azure-arc-bridge-implementing-and-testing.md

 * **Name** _(of the Resource Bridge resource)_
 * Select the **region** for your Metadata
-* Create a [**Custom Location**](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/custom-locations "Create and manage custom locations on Azure Arc-enabled Kubernetes") _(that matches your on-premises location, where your resources are stored, i.e. could be a data centre prefix that matches your naming convention)_
+* Create a [**Custom Location**](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/custom-locations "Create and manage custom locations on Azure Arc-enabled Kubernetes"){:target="_blank"} _(that matches your on-premises location, where your resources are stored, i.e. could be a data centre prefix that matches your naming convention)_
 * Enter in the **name** of your **vCenter** resource _(this will represent your vCenter in Azure, so make sure it is easily identifiable)_

  1. ![Azure Arc - vCenter](/uploads/azure_arc_vmware_portal_createresourcesbridge.png "Azure Arc - vCenter")